CDFmmgr9fLkRH453kRC33TrEp/matching-engine/readme.md

 ## Todo:
 * convert global state to actor which has a list of all trader account addresses to send messages to etc.
 * convert trader accounts to actix actors which register new streams as connections are made or dropped
+* implement custom parsing for fields returned by parser::parse_bytes()
+* revamp build script/macros to define traders and assets at compile time